Item |

 2022

-South Dakota uses a weighted preference point system for all big game species and is used for your first choice only.
-They run a cubed point system unlike most states that run a squared system, but with the same concept.
+South Dakota uses a weighted preference point system for all big game species, and it is used for your first choice only.
+They run a cubed point system, unlike most states that run a squared system, but with the same concept.
 For example, if you have four preference points, they cube those points and add one for the current year.
 (For example, 4 x 4 x 4 + 1 = 65).
 So you would have 65 applications in the bucket for the specific hunt unit you wish to draw.
-From there, each application is assigned a random draw number and they start the drawing process.
+From there, each application is assigned a random draw number, and they start the drawing process.
 If you are unsuccessful in drawing your first choice, you will be awarded a preference point.
 Only one preference point can be earned each year.

 For the rifle deer draws, they use a tiered preference pool system when conducting the draw.
-For each hunt, there is a 2+ point pool, a 1+ point pool and a 0+ point pool.
+For each hunt, there is a 2+ point pool, a 1+ point pool, and a 0+ point pool.
 All licenses allocated for that hunt unit are available to everyone who is in the 2+ preference pool first.
 This means that everyone who has 2+ preference points has the first shot at all those tags.
 If there are any licenses leftover after that draw, then anyone who has 1+ preference point now has a shot.
 Any remaining licenses will then be made available to those in the 0+ preference pool.
 Here is an example below:

 For more information on how the draw is conducted, you can check out the preference point page.